 A tale of two leaders

-Masaryk and Zatkovich, two of the 12 signers of the Mid-European Declaration of Independence, would follow separate paths as leaders of their people, but both would play a part in the fate of their shared Liberty Bell.
+Masaryk and Zatkovich, two of the 12 signers of the Mid-European Declaration of Independence, would follow separate paths as leaders of their people.
+Still, both would play a part in the fate of their shared Liberty Bell.

-Less than a month after the ceremony in Philadelphia, Masaryk was elected the first president of the new Czechoslovak Republic.
+Less than a month after the ceremony in Philadelphia, Masaryk was elected as the first president of the new Czechoslovak Republic.
 By December, he was ruling his nation from Prague Castle.
 Masaryk served for 17 years before resigning in 1935 at the age of 85.
 He died two years later.
 In 1997 he resurfaced, appearing on the cover of the alternative metal band Faith No More’s Album of the Year.

 The George Washington of Carpathian Ruthenia

 While the new Czechoslovak Republic would have a long history — first as a self-determined nation, next as part of the USSR, then as two self-determined nations, the Chech Republic and Slovakia — there is a reason most have never heard of Carpathian Ruthenia.